ThoughtWorksInc/DeepLearning.scala/README.md

       i
     }

-    // When `sleep10seconds` is running, it could report failture to this catcher implicit def catcher: Catcher[Unit] = {
+    // When `sleep10seconds` is running, it could report failures to this catcher implicit def catcher: Catcher[Unit] = {
       case e: Exception => {
         println("An exception occured when I was sleeping: " + e.getMessage)